 The Christmas Cheeseboard: Mathew Carver’s Top Tips

-2020 has been an extremely difficult year for British cheesemakers, so it’s really important to support them.
+It’s really important to support British cheesemakers.
 By buying British you are supporting makers who strive for the highest standards in animal welfare, sustainability and quality and in turn are helping contribute to the more rural, local economies of the UK.

 For some, British cheese conjures memories of a sweaty cheddar or stilton, but there are so many amazing producers out there doing really innovative and delicious things.
 If you’re open to trying something new, tell a cheesemonger what you enjoy: he or she will be able to make some great suggestions.
 I tend to ask people what their three favourite cheeses are, then go from there.